SageSG/Wifi-Controlled-Robotic-Car/README.md

 ![tc9](https://user-images.githubusercontent.com/73056944/144760811-2b0870b1-f4bf-4e78-877f-04a1cdac5fd4.png)

-#### Test Case10: User can save an edited map that was initially empty.
+#### Test Case: User can save an edited map that was initially empty.
 Precondition:
 User have already customised an empty map to include new routes.